Please Help Tsechen Namdrol Ling

 The mandala represents the universe and all contained therein, a pure offering which purifies karma while receiving meritorious blessings.
 Establishing Tsechen Namdrol Ling’s permanent location carries this blessing for us now and for future generations.
 Mandalas may represented in 3-D or 2-D forms, and are simultaneously visualized as symbolic inner offerings.

 Purity of intent is combined with digital innovation in our Virtual Fundraising Mandala, a highly powerful method for accumulating extensive merit in a short amount of time.
 Any individual or group can choose a heap.
 Fill up the heaps to complete the whole mandala offering.
 Our final goal is $300,000, and our resultant effort shall generate funds for our permanent location for Tsechen Namdrol Ling, its attendant closing expenses, upgrades to the cabin itself and surrounding 1.8 acres.
 Since 2013, we have raised $40,500 towards this goal.
-When we reach the First Tier of $120,000, we will offer it to the current owner to make the purchase.
+When we reach the First Tier of $120,000, we will offer it to the current owner to make the purchase within the next eight months.
 Next, an additional $30K for the Second Tier of closing & associated costs.
 In the Third Tier of the 37-Heap Mandala, we shall improve both the property (additional donations outlined below) to ready it for guests, and honour this sacred realm in the Land of Enchantment.
 All are invited to share in this bounty of merit.
 In dedication, may the wishes of our Teachers be fulfilled.

 “The world of the Mandala is like the world we inhabit, but it is not the same.
 The world we live in is the product of common karma of all beings; the world of Mandala is a new world, and a real world, the embodiment of the real merit, wealth and body, past, present and future, of those who make the offerings.” … Ven.
 Dezhung Rinpoche